top of page

 Thank you for your interest in the Somatic Trauma Therapy sessions.

-Whilst studying, I will be offering sessions at the reduced rate of £35 per session.
+Whilst studying, I will be offering sessions at the reduced rate of £40 per session.
 If you are a LGBTQI+ person on low income, you may access the LGBTIQI+ fund to receive a further 30% off per session.

 I look forward to hearing from you!

-What is Somatic Trauma Therapy?
+What is Somatic Trauma Therapy and what are its aims?

 Do I have to commit to a minimum number of sessions?